danstarns/DGQL/README.md

 } as user
 ```

-No validation or typechecking is done; but the traversal of a AST and the recognition of directives.
-One couldn't use this engine with say Apollo Server.

-The lack of schema means you can formulate adhoc queries, using a maybe more familiar language; GraphQL.
+The lack of schema means no validation or type checking is done but on the flip-side you can formulate ad-hoc queries, using a maybe more familiar language; GraphQL.
 Using this language enables developers to receive a JSON like structure, similar in-shape to there formulated query, thus making the response more predictable & easier to manage.

 ## Usage